 The DKW Monza

-This Audi Model is famous for setting 5 world records in 1956.
-Manufactured from polyester, it is most famous for its light-weight.
-This gave it superior aerodynamic abilities and an edgy look that will forever be remembered in the automobile industry.
+This Audi Model is famous for setting five world records in 1956.
+Manufactured from polyester, it is most famous for its lightweight body This gave it superior aerodynamic abilities and an edgy look that will forever be remembered in the automobile industry.
 It is indeed a very rare vehicle.

 The 1981-1990 Quattro

 These models are the epitome of the classic Audi.
 They not only have turbocharged engines but have leading technology and sporty looks that are associated with the Audi brand.
 Most Audi lovers will agree that the Quattro was an amazing drive and top performers amongst most Audis.
 They are still very popular even though production stopped ages ago.